 After the Independence on 16th January 1950

-Gopal Singh Visharad of the Hindu Maha Sabha filed a suit against five Muslims, state government and the district magistrate of Faizabad demanding for the right to pray and conduct puja in the inner courtyard which was passed by the judge.
+Gopal Singh Visharad of the Hindu Maha Sabha filed a suit against five Muslims, the state government, and the district magistrate of Faizabad demanding the right to pray and conduct puja in the inner courtyard which was passed by the judge.

 The second suit was filed by Pramahans Ramchandra Das against Zahoor Ahmad and some others on 25th May 1950 as an extension to the first suit and the third suit was filed by Nirmohi Akhada on 17th December 1959 to regain the charge of the structure from Nagar Mahapalika President Priya Datt Ram who was appointed as the receiver by the city magistrate.

-In 1961, the Sunni Waqf Board went to the court, claiming the forceful idol installation in the
+In 1961, the Sunni Waqf Board went to court, claiming the forceful idol installation in the

 property of the mosque and further demanded its possession.

-Faizabad court allowed Hindus to worship Lord Rama in February 1986 which faced the resistance from the Muslim community, leading to the setup Babri Masjid Action Committee and ultimately closing of the gates again.
+Faizabad court allowed Hindus to worship Lord Rama in February 1986 which faced resistance from the Muslim community, leading to the setup Babri Masjid Action Committee and ultimately closing the gates again.